Chief, Ukrainian Service

-Myroslava Gongadze, TV anchor and reporter for VOA’s Ukrainian Service, has won numerous awards for her accomplishments as a journalist, including her reporting on the eve of the 2004 Orange Revolution, and as a champion of democracy and independent media.
+Myroslava Gongadze, Chief of VOA's Ukrainian Service, has won numerous awards for her accomplishments as a journalist, including her reporting on the eve of the 2004 Orange Revolution, and as a champion of democracy and independent media.

 Gongadze, who came to the United States as a political refugee in 2001, has gained an international reputation for her support of press freedom in countries of the former Soviet Union.
 She is the widow of Georgy Gongadze, an investigative reporter who was allegedly murdered by government police in Ukraine in 2000.
 After her husband’s death, Gongadze formed the Gongadze Foundation, an internationally-recognized organization dedicated to protecting journalistic rights and freedoms, providing support to the families of journalists killed in the line of duty, and promoting the investigation of her husband’s murder.